 John Powers, Executive Director"Jubilant JP" has been pioneering experiential learning since 1978.
-He has a Masters from SUNY ESF in Science Education and Counselors Education.
+He has a B.S. from SUNY ESF in Forest Engineering, a M.S. in Science Education and a M.S. in Counselor Education from Syracuse University.
 He holds a Level 1 Certification, Level 2 Certification, and Managing an Adventure Program Certification from the Association for Challenge Course Technology (ACCT).
-He presented at the ACCT annual conference in 2013 and has been received coverage in newspapers and TV stations.
-Currently JP serves as Orenda Springs’s executive director.
+He presented at the ACCT annual conference in 2013 and has received coverage in newspapers and TV stations.
+Currently JP serves as Orenda Springs’s Executive Director.
 He has made it his life’s quest to motivate others to overcome obstacles and achieve amazing feats.
 He lives by the belief that the greatest indicator of success is not one’s IQ but self-motivation.
 He seeks to make Orenda Springs a place where people get motivated to be their best.

 Allison Ray, Program Director and Lead Facilitator